SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: Introduction

 \section{Introduction}

 Multi-layer perceptrons (MLPs) are fundamental building blocks of modern deep learning and are particularly effective at approximating smooth functions.
 Their expressive power and differentiability have made them a standard choice in geometry and vision~\cite{Mescheder2019,Pang2023}.
 In 3D shape modeling, MLPs support neural signed distance functions (SDFs) that continuously represent surfaces in space~\cite{DeepSDF,NeuralPull,Wang2022,Li2023}.
 In novel view synthesis, they serve as the core function approximators in neural radiance fields (NeRFs)~\cite{NeRF} and related methods for multi-view 3D reconstruction~\cite{NeuS}.
-In these settings, differentiability is central: it enables efficient gradient-based optimization and facilitates learning continuous, well-behaved fields.
+In these settings, differentiability is central: it enables efficient gradient-based optimization and facilitates the learning of continuous, well-behaved fields.

 However, many real-world targets are not globally smooth.
-In particular, several tasks require representing \emph{sharp} geometric features, where the function is continuous but its derivative changes abruptly.
-A common example is CAD reconstruction from unoriented point clouds~\cite{Dong2024NeurCADRecon}, where sharp edges and corners are as important as smooth surfaces to preserve geometric fidelity.
-From a functional point of view, such structures correspond to $C^0$ behavior with discontinuities in the gradient, which conventional MLP parameterizations struggle to reproduce reliably.
+In particular, several tasks require the representation of \emph{sharp} geometric features, where the function remains continuous but its derivative changes abruptly.
+A common example is CAD reconstruction from unoriented point clouds~\cite{Dong2024NeurCADRecon}, where preserving sharp edges and corners is as important as recovering smooth surfaces for maintaining geometric fidelity.
+From a functional perspective, such structures correspond to $C^0$-continuous functions with gradient discontinuities, which conventional MLP parameterizations struggle to reproduce reliably.

 This limitation is closely tied to activation regularity.
 MLPs with smooth activations (e.g., softplus, sigmoid, or $\tanh$) are $C^\infty$ and therefore cannot represent true non-differentiabilities.
 ReLU-based MLPs are only $C^0$ and can, in principle, represent gradient discontinuities through their piecewise-linear structure.
-However, they do not provide clear control over \emph{where} these non-differentiabilities occur, which is a problem when sharp features must align with known or learnable geometry.
+However, they do not provide precise control over \emph{where} these non-differentiabilities occur, which becomes problematic when sharp features must align with known or learnable geometry.